tytso/xfstests-bld/Documentation/building-rootfs.md

 kvm-xfstests/test-appliance/debs.
 This is how the official packages on kernel.org have an updated version of e2fsprogs and its support packages (e2fslibs, libcomerr2, and libss2).
-The latest versions get compiled for Debian Jessie, in a hermetic build environment, and placed in the debs directory.
+The latest versions get compiled for Debian Stretch, in a hermetic build environment, and placed in the debs directory.
 Optionally, the output of the script [get-ver](https://git.kernel.org/cgit/fs/ext2/e2fsprogs.git/tree/util/get-ver) is placed in the e2fsprogs.ver in the top-level directory of